Tornado outbreak sequence of March 24–28, 2021: Preparations and impact

 On the morning of March 25, 2021, Alabama Governor Kay Ivey declared a state of emergency for 46 counties as the National Weather Service predicted a major severe weather outbreak and possible tornado outbreak.

 On March 25, a large EF3 tornado in Ohatchee, Alabama killed six people and damaged at least 30–50 structures.
 The tornado outbreak also left over 35,000 customers in the state without electricity.
 Newnan High School in Newnan, Georgia suffered extensive damage to their campus from an overnight EF4 tornado and canceled school the following day.

 Non-tornadic effects

 During the event there were 298 and 198 filtered reports of wind damage and large hail respectively.
 On March 27, there was widespread wind and hail damage recorded from Texas to North Carolina with 2 in hail being recorded as far east as Rose Hill, North Carolina.
-Across the Delaware Valley on April 28, 60–70 mph wind gusts blew down numerous trees and power lines resulting in numerous power outages.
+Across the Philadelphia metropolitan area on April 28, 60–70 mph wind gusts blew down numerous trees and power lines resulting in numerous power outages.
 One person suffered minor injuries when a barn was blown over near Gap, Pennsylvania.
-New York City approached wind gusts of 50 mph during record warm temperatures, resulting in both the Verrazzano-Narrows Bridge and Bayonne Bridge closing due to the high winds.
+New York City approached wind gusts of 50 mph during record warm temperatures, resulting in both the Verrazzano–Narrows Bridge and Bayonne Bridge closing due to the high winds.
 High winds across the Northeast led to over 78,000 customers losing power.
 Flooding also closed portions of I-65 in Cullman County, Alabama.